-Educational choices abound in the area, with the Township served by three award-winning school districts, Kings, Mason and Princeton schools.
-Kings High School is currently ranked number 25 in the state by US News and World Report.
+Educational choices abound in the area, with the township served by three award-winning school districts, Kings, Mason and Princeton schools.
+Mason High School is currently ranked number 10 in the State of Ohio by US News and World Report.
 Each district has had its share of state championship titles in basketball, football, track and field and other sports.
 And there are also a number of private schools from which to choose.
 Pursuing higher education is more convenient than ever with nearby campuses for those who need to juggle education with work and family.
-Xavier University, and Sinclair Community College all offer suburban locations in Deerfield.
-Major metropolitan colleges such as Miami University, Xavier University, University of Cincinnati, Wright State University and the University of Dayton are also easy to access via interstates.
+Xavier University, Miami University, and Sinclair Community College all offer suburban locations near Deerfield.
+The main campuses of major metropolitan colleges such as Miami University, Xavier University, University of Cincinnati, Wright State University and the University of Dayton are also easily accessed via interstates.